dorzhevsky/dynamicReducer/README.md

 ```

-Note the `dynamicReducerEnhancer` function takes two options. `createDynamicReducer` is a high order reducer which decides how to combine dynamically attached reducers with each other.
-It's passed the attached reducers as an object of key-reducer pairs. `reduceReducers` is also a high order reducer the purpose of which is to combine static reducer and the dynamic reducer returned from `createDynamicReducer` call.
+Note the `dynamicReducerEnhancer` function takes two options:
+* `createDynamicReducer` options is a high order reducer which decides how to combine dynamically attached reducers with each other.
+It's passed the attached reducers as an object of key-reducer pairs.

 ```js
     const store = createStore(